glg/.github/.github/PULL_REQUEST_TEMPLATE/production_deploy.md

 After a PR for a change targeting a production environment is merged, we need to verify that it indeed made it out as intended.
 The following checklist is intended to facilitate tracking of that verification.

 To track that the change has been verified to be working in production as intended, please apply the label '2 - Deployment Verified' to this PR.

-- Change has been verified working in production
-- Formally close the change, this is accomplished by adding a comment to this PR 'conversation'.
-The text here in square brackets can even be used as the contents of that comment: [ The features and functionality provided by this PR have been verified to be functioning as expected in the production environment. ]

 ---